Negative result about the construction of genuinely entangled subspaces from unextendible product bases: Introduction

-We address it in the present communication and show that for many cardinalities of UPBs, including the minimal permissible ones, they are always extendible with biproduct vectors, i.e., GUPBs do not exist in those cases.
+We address the problem in the present work and derive a lower bound on the cardinalities of GUPBs in a general multipartite scenario.
+The bound is universally applicable in systems with equal local dimensions, in which case it shows that for many cardinalities of UPBs, including the minimal permissible ones, they are always extendible with biproduct vectors, i.e., GUPBs do not exist in those cases.
 In turn, GESs with many dimensionalities, including the maximal ones, cannot be constructed from UPBs.
-Our result has two important immediate implications: it rules out the possibility of constructing PPT GME BE states with certain ranks from UPBs and shows that in many cases strongly nonlocal sets of product vectors cannot be built from GUPBs (cf. \cite{strong-nonlocality,yuan,strong-upb, strong-upb-hetero}).
+Our result, besides being a contribution to the theory of UPBs, has two important immediate implications.
+It rules out the possibility of constructing through the usual approach PPT GME BE states with certain ranks from UPBs and shows that in many cases strongly nonlocal sets of product vectors cannot be built from, natural candidates for this task, GUPBs (cf. \cite{strong-nonlocality,yuan,strong-upb, strong-upb-hetero}).